Mel Charles: Later career

 Charles' next club would be Welsh Football League side Porthmadog.
-Despite being a little known outfit, the club was bankrolled by a millionaire, and so Charles was paid a higher wage than he had received at Arsenal and Cardiff.
+Despite being a little known club, the club was bankrolled by a millionaire, and so Charles was paid a higher wage than he had received at Arsenal and Cardiff.
 They finished the 1965–66 season second in the Welsh League, behind Caernarfon Town.
 Despite enjoying his time in North Wales, he decided that he could not turn down an offer to return to the Football League by Port Vale, then managed by Stanley Matthews.
 Port Vale paid Porthmadog a £1,250 fee, and Charles made his Vale debut in a 1–0 defeat at local rivals Crewe Alexandra on 3 February 1967.
 He played a further six games, including a rough encounter with Walsall, another one of Vale's rivals, before he decided to head back to Wales.

-Charles signed on a free transfer to Oswestry Town in May 1967, before moving on to Haverfordwest County later in the year; both clubs competed in the Welsh Football League.
+Charles signed on a free transfer to Oswestry Town in May 1967 before moving on to Haverfordwest County later in the year; both clubs competed in the Welsh Football League.
 He enjoyed his time in Pembrokeshire and went on to play close to 200 games for County, mostly as a centre-half.
 He left the club in 1972 to return to the Cwmbwrla district of Swansea, where he set up an amateur side called Cwmfelin.
 After he retired from competitive football he had kneecap replacements in both his legs.